-- P Primary.
+P - Primary.
 The teacher responsible for grading and the majority of instruction in the classroom.
-There can only be one primary teacher for a given course. - A Alternate.
-An alternate teacher rotates in and out of a classroom on a regular but limited basis.
-Their foremost tasks consist of instruction and test administration. - T Team Primary.
-Team teaching consists of two or more teachers together who share responsibilities for teaching dual subjects in a classroom.
-While the team has input for grading and instruction, the primary teacher has the responsibility for overseeing grading and instruction.
-There can only be one primary teacher for a given course. - U Team Alternate.
-An alternate teacher rotates in and out of a classroom on a regular but limited basis in a team teaching situation.
-Their foremost tasks consist of instruction and test administration. - V Team Substitute.
-A team substitute teacher is one who may or may not be on contract for the district and fills in for short-term absences, scheduled or unscheduled, of other teachers in an existing team teaching situation. - W Team Long Term Substitute.
-A long-term substitute is a teacher who assumes a substitute role in one classroom for twenty (20) or more days in an existing team teaching situation. - S Substitute.
-A substitute teacher is one who may or may not be on contract for the district and fills in for short-term absences, scheduled or unscheduled, of other teachers. - L Long-term Substitute.
+There can only be one primary teacher for a given course.

+A - Alternate.
+An alternate teacher rotates in and out of a classroom on a limited basis.
+Their role may include providing student instructional support, academic intervention strategies, or dropout reengagement or credit recovery support in a given course assignment.

+T - Team - Primary.
+Team teaching consists of two or more teachers teaching in a classroom.
+The teaching team collectively has responsibility for instruction and grading.
+Team teaching is considered a basic model of co-teaching.
+Report all primary team teachers with same course assignment with this valid value.

+For Special Education or English Language Learner (ELL)/English as a Second Language (ESL) team teaching situations, use applicable valid values I or E to report this type of co-teaching model; see applicable entries or table below for additional reporting guidance.

+U - Team - Alternate.
+An alternate teacher rotates in and out of a classroom on a limited basis in a team teaching situation.

+V - Team - Substitute.
+A team substitute teacher is one who may or may not be on contract for the district and fills in for short-term absences, scheduled or unscheduled, of other teachers in an existing team teaching situation.

+W - Team - Long Term Substitute.
+A long-term substitute is a teacher who assumes a substitute role in one classroom for twenty (20) or more days in an existing team teaching situation.

+S - Substitute.
+A substitute teacher is one who may or may not be on contract for the district and fills in for short-term absences, scheduled or unscheduled, of other teachers.

+L - Long-term Substitute.
 A long-term substitute is a teacher who assumes a substitute role in one classroom for twenty (20) or more days.

 J - Job Share - Primary.
-Job share teaching consists of two or more teachers each teaching part-time.
-They are, however, teaching the same subject area to the same class.
-There can only be one primary teacher for a given course.
+Job share teaching consists of two or more part-time teachers who split teaching time and the responsibilities for instruction and grading to the same group of students on a regular basis.
+Report all primary job share teachers with same course assignment with this valid value.

 B - Job Share - Alternate.
-An alternate teacher rotates in and out of a classroom on a regular but limited basis in a job share situation.
-Their foremost tasks consist of instruction and test administration.
+An alternate teacher rotates in and out of a classroom on a limited basis in a job share situation.